 I made this macrame tree below with square knots.

-If you want to learn how to macrame, I again suggest grabbing a free trial to Skillshare.
+If you want to learn how to macrame, I again suggest grabbing a discount to Skillshare.
 They have a really neat Macrame Wall Hanging class that will show you everything you need to do to make a macrame wall hanging, from start to finish.

 Crochet vs. Macrame Final Product